Skip to main content

 This is the most important step.
 You need to edit a small configuration file on your computer to tell Claude Desktop about Bricksfusion.

 First, go to the Connection section of your MCP dashboard.
-You will see a block labeled Claude Desktop Configuration with a JSON code snippet.
-Click the Copy button to copy it.
+Select the Claude Desktop tab and click the Copy button to copy the JSON configuration.

-Now you need to find and edit the Claude Desktop configuration file on your computer.
-Follow the instructions for your operating system:
+Now you need to find and edit the Claude Desktop configuration file on your computer:

 Windows — step by step

-%APPDATA%\Claudeand press Enter.
-A folder will open. - 3.Look for a file called
+2. 2.Type %APPDATA%\Claude and press Enter.
+A folder will open.

-- 6.If the file already has content from other tools, see the instructions below for merging.
+6. 6.If the file already has content from other tools, see below for merging.

 Mac — step by step

-If your file is empty or does not exist, paste the entire JSON you copied from the dashboard.
+If your file is empty or does not exist, paste the entire JSON from the dashboard.
 It looks like this:

 {